Louis-sf/RedditSemanticAnalysis/README.md

 # RedditSearchMicroService
-An application that improves reddit searchs
+An application that improves reddit search bar enriched by a NLP (spacy) package using micro-services realized by Kafa